abohay/arcadegame/README.md

 ## desktop install
-1-open the html file in your browser
+1. open the html file in your browser
-2-start play
+2. start play

 ## How to Play: